mike14747/burger/README.md

   * buns (whose contents are used to dynamically create the list of buns when placing an order)
   * toppings (whose contents are used to dynamically create the list of toppings when placing an order)
 * On the main homepage route, 4 queries are performed.
-  * One to list all the burgers on the page in both the 'Uneaten' and 'Devoured' areas.
+  * One to list all the burgers on the page in both the 'Uneaten' and 'Devoured' areas (with the snippet shown below):

 ```
 SELECT bg.id, p.patty, bn.bun, t.topping, bg.devoured